huanghsheng/ACLF/README.md

 ## Usage Guide

-Data and the pretrained weights of the model can be accessed via the following methods:
+Data of the model can be accessed via the following methods:

-Link of the data: https://anxia.com/s/swh5xl73wqv?password=cca6&# data.zip
+Link of the data: https://115.com/?cid=3120429764003117178&offset=0&tab=&mode=wangpan&# section.zip

-Access Code: cca6

-Link of the pretrained weights: https://anxia.com/s/swh5xlq3wqv?password=d456&# HIFF.pth

-Access Code: d456

 ### 1. Configuration